lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In No-ACK mode, there is no feedback communication from the fragment receiver to the fragment sender.
 The sender just transmits all the SCHC Fragments blindly.

+This mode has been designed under the assumption that data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly.
+This mode supports LPWAN technologies that have variable MTU.

 SCHC ACK or SCHC ACK REQ MUST NOT be sent.
 SCHC Sender-Abort MAY be sent.
 SCHC Receiver-Abort MUST NOT be sent.